 - Pumpkin puree fresh or canned will be fine, but make sure you get 100% pure pumpkin and not the pumpkin pie filling with added spices.

-- Egg - This binds the pumpkin together and makes the pie set up.
+- Large eggs - This binds the pumpkin together and makes the pie set up.
 You can't make a pumpkin pie without at least one egg.

 - Sweetened condensed milk - This sweetens the filling and makes it rich and creamy.

 - Sugar - I prefer white granulated sugar in this recipe, but you could try an artificial sweetener like Splenda or stevia or brown sugar in its place.